Antidote1911/cryptyrust/README.md

 - Signature (a simple signature to check if it's a Cryptyrust file.
 4 bytes)
 - Version (2 bytes)
 - Algorithm (2 bytes)
+- Argon strength (2 bytes)
 - The Argon2 Salt (16 bytes)
 - Padding some 0 for future usage (16 bytes)
 - Nonce (8 bytes for aes, 20 for chacha, 14 for deoxys)
-- Padding some 0 (20 bytes - noncelen for always have a 64 bytes header)
+- Padding some 0 for always have a 64 bytes header
 - encrypted chunk_1  ( BUFFER_SIZE + 16 bytes Authentication tag )
 - encrypted chunk_2  ( BUFFER_SIZE + 16 bytes Authentication tag )
 - ....etc